Naereen/web-sphinx/trademarks.rst

 This page is written to clarify some *« legal »* points regarding my webpages.

-.. warning:: This page is old and :red:`NOT UP-TO-DATE` !
+.. warning:: This page is old and :red:`NOT UP-TO-DATE` at all!

 .. todo:: Keep it up-to-date!